 - Do the Research

 Throughout the research process, be sure to save all of the qualitative and quantitative data you accumulate.
-It will certainly come in handy as your “base data” when you get into monitoring and evaluating your organization’s work in the future.
-After all, to measure your impact you need to know what the playing field was like when you started!
+It will certainly come in handy as your “base data” when you monitor and evaluate your organization’s work in the future.
+After all, to measure your impact, you need to know what the playing field was like when you started!

 Before you launch into your plans and operations, you have to know that what you’re doing is an effective way to address the issue you have identified.

-If you’re thinking about starting a new nonprofit you need to first make sure the work you will be investing your time and capital in is addressing an existing need.
-As humans, we are inclined to help others, but it is critical to embrace this instinct strategically, assessing what needs others have and in what ways those needs could be best fulfilled.
+If you’re thinking about starting a new nonprofit, you need to first make sure the work you will be investing your time and capital in is addressing an existing need.
+As humans, we are inclined to help others, but it is critical to strategically embrace this instinct, assessing what needs others have and how those needs could be best fulfilled.

 - Clarify Your Purpose & Business Plan

-If you want to attract nonprofit board members, starting capital, or potential support, you must have a clear idea of what you want to do and how you want to do it.
-You must give your community clear reasons to volunteer with or to donate to your cause.
+If you want to attract nonprofit board members, starting capital, or potential support, you must clearly know what you want to do and how you want to do it.
+You must give your community clear reasons to volunteer with or donate to your cause.
 Every developing organization should prepare two primary documents: 1) your mission, vision, and values, and 2) your business plan.

 It is important to remember that these documents do not have to be prepared in a final version.
 Once your board of directors is assembled, you will most likely have productive conversations and wise input from your team that will help you iron out kinks.
 Let that support help you grow in the best ways!